wigpen/Level-Up_in_Cyber/YouTube-Training.md

-*Reasons behind this page*
+# Reasons behind this page #

-WARNING - I am not advocating everything in these videos, but from every single one I got something ... it could be one thing to do, but also something NOT to do, or something I feel is stupid, unnecessary, just pointless ... you get the picture.
+**WARNING** - I am not advocating or endorsing anything nor everything in these videos, but from every single one, I got something ... it could be one thing to do, but also something NOT to do, or something I feel is stupid, unnecessary, just pointless ... you get the picture.

+**At this initial draft - dated Sunday, the 23rd of June 2024** the content is in no particular order ... other than how it appears in my Tubes History do dah, Watch Later, Likes, blah, blah, you know the drill.

 Before we dive in, I recommend listening to this in the background.
 It is probably not for you if you are not a Ghost or Rock fan.
 However, it does get my threat-hunting juices flowing https://youtu.be/CIUhwGY3HgA?si=ebthM-MZRBk8FgPd